spluque/scikit-diveMove/docs/source/tdrdemo.rst

                                ("tests/data/"
                                 "ag_mk7_2002_022.nc")))
    tdrX = skdive.TDR(ifile, depth_name="depth", has_speed=True)
+   # Or simply use function ``skdive.tests.diveMove2skd`` to do the
+   # same with this particular data set.
    print(tdrX)

 Notice that `TDR` reads files in `NetCDF4`_ format, which is a very